kevin224860/FinanceTracker/README.md

-# capstone
+# capstone 2.0

-This is a stock manager web application that will help give suggestions to users to help diversify their portfolio
+This is a Finance Tracking App

 ## Environment Configuration
 create 2 .env files one in the frontend and one in the backend directories.